A photographer friend of ours told us once that morning is the best time for photography. He was right.

-This past weekend I had the pleasure of going on an early morning hike at Mount Nemo Conservation Area, in Burlington, Ontario.
-While the weather conditions weren’t the best with cloudy skies, passing rain showers and a brisk wind, it was nevertheless one of the better hikes I’ve had in a long time.
+We met up with him for an early morning hike at Mount Nemo Conservation Area near Milton.
+While the weather conditions weren’t the best with cloudy skies, passing rain showers and a brisk wind, it was nevertheless one of the better hikes I had in a long time.

 This was also my first hike on the trails at Mount Nemo Conservation Area and I would highly recommend it – it will be a fantastic spot in early October when we can expect the foliage to be even more brilliant than it was this past weekend.